-To be honest, it’s tough to get in as a fresh graduate unless you are an MBA from top ranked B-School; still not easy though.
+To be honest, it’s tough to get in as a fresh graduate unless you are an MBA from a top-ranked B-School; still not easy though.
 Read Career Change from Software IT to Product Management after MBA.
 Masters in Engineering Management, Product Management, and Technology Management are also good alternatives.
 Besides, you could also pursue programs in Data Science or Business Analytics.
 If you want to start slow, go for some short online courses.

 You should take a technical job or marketing job, sales job and work on the product.
-Product managers are like mini-GM or mini-CEO who work in collaboration with numerous different departments within a company, including research and development, advertising, sales and public relations.
+Product managers are like mini-GM or mini-CEO who work in collaboration with numerous different departments within a company, including research and development, advertising, sales, and public relations.
 Some of the tasks that these experts carry out on a daily basis include: